 To make lemonade out of this sour technical problem, I made decisions: film in black and white on the second day of shooting, and abandon most of the front-camera footage

 I decided to alternate the view between high-quality and degraded shots especially for the footage of long, dull landscapes.
-I just kept re-filming and re-videotaping to see what would happen.
-The degraded footage embraces and glories in the artifacts of low-quality, no-budget transfers between film projections, video monitors, and cameras embraced and gloried in the artifacts of low-quality transfers that amplified and superimposed analog artifacts such as flicker, poor colour balance, film grain, and video interlacing.
+I played around with the footage by re-filming and re-videotaping to see what would happen.
+These no-budget transfers between film projections, video monitors, and cameras embraced and gloried in the artifacts of low-quality transfers that amplified and superimposed analog artifacts such as flicker, poor colour balance, increased film grain, and video interlacing.
 This process explored the footage much like how I explore sound by layering, distorting, echoing, and filtering.